 - 1.5 tsp. for 4.375 cups of flour for extra large loaves;

-For low sodium I cut yeast and salt equally.
-For 50% sodium I just halve them.
-Then I make a “Panasonic” adjustment for yeast by halving it.
+I prefer low sodium bread.
+The principle is to reduce yeast by the same percentage as salt as suggested in BLBMC at p.
+290 and by the Please Don’t Pass the Salt bread page.
+For low sodium I cut yeast in equal proportions – for 50% sodium I just halve both.
+I make a “Panasonic” adjustment by halving the yeast again.
 When I use 50% of a BLBMC recipe amount of salt, I use 25% of the BLBMC recipe amount of yeast.